NenoVision/AutoTune-for-AFM/README.md

 ## Automatic Resonance Peak Detection for Self-Sensing AFM Probes (Akiyama, NenoProbes)

 This repository contains a reference implementation of an algorithm for detecting resonance peaks from frequency sweep data of self-sensing AFM probes.
-It is part of the **TACOM – TM03000033** project (https://starfos.tacr.cz/cs/projekty/TM03000033), which focuses on improving automation and robustness in AFM measurements, specifically within the **LiteScope** system by NenoVision.
+It is part of the **TACOM – TM03000033** project (https://starfos.tacr.cz/cs/projekty/TM03000033), which focuses on improving automation and robustness in AFM measurements.

 ### 📂 Repository Structure